jeanbaptistefermanian/jeanbaptistefermanian.github.io/_pages/about.md

 I am currently a postdoctoral researcher in Alexander Grothendieck Montpellier Institute (IMAG) of the university of Montpellier and in [IROKO](https://inria.fr/fr/iroko) team of Inria with Joseph Salmon and Mohamed Hebiri.

-In October 2024, I have defended by Phd at the University Paris-Saclay that I have done under the supervision of Gilles Blanchard and Magalie Fromont.
+In October 2024, I have defended my Phd at the University Paris-Saclay that I have done under the supervision of Gilles Blanchard and Magalie Fromont.

 ## Research interests